 We enable pupils with SEND to engage in the activities of the school, together with children who do not have SEND, in the following ways:

 All pupils in our school are able to access all whole school activities, some children may need one to one support and this is always provided.

 The following emotional, mental and social support is available for pupils with SEND:

 Any pupil who shows signs that they may need extra support; or that we have been given information from home; will be assessed to see which support will be relevant for them.
 We have used agencies such as Barnados and The Gilford Centre in Carlisle.

-Our SEND co-ordinator (SENCO) is: Sarah Metcalf and Sally Linsley
+Our SEND co-ordinator (SENCO) is: Sally Linsley

 Listed below are the names of staff members possessing expertise related to SEND: